 You mention in your dreams that your friends and relatives ‘snub’ you – this seems like a very deliberate act on their part but in essence may represent your acknowledgement they are no longer here.
 It may be, on some level, you have processed them dying as them no longer wanting or choosing to spend time with you.
 This naturally feels painful and personal to you, both in the dream and in your waking life.

 Some people believe that dreams are a way to communicate with the deceased and it’s fair to say that many cultures consider this a way of receiving helpful messages from the other side.
 However, it’s important to emphasise that these types of communications are always received as enlightening in some way – the content is never unkind or hurtful- but instead provide valuable information for the dreamer to take positive action in some area of their life.
 People who have pleasant dreams of people that have passed away often wake up feeling as if something very special has just happened.
 For this reason, dreams where deceased loved ones appear in a way which hurts you are more likely reflecting a worry or issue you have about their passing.
 Some people don’t dream about their dead relatives or friends at all, and this can equally be painful.

 Don’t forget to keep a dream diary to see if there are patterns developing with your dreams.
 You may find that you dream of those who have passed away around the time of anniversaries such as their birth or death.
 If you recognise a pattern developing, this can also help you understand your dream’s hidden message.
-Dreaming about someone dying who is still alive is another post (coming soon).

 Interested in Mental Health?
 There are more insights at Helping You Sparkle™